What Is Respite Care and Who Is It For?

 • Specific health circumstances

-Some government-funded respite care programs may consider the financial circumstances of the caregiver or care recipient.
-Financial eligibility criteria can vary.
-Certain subsidies may be available as well.
+Some government-funded respite care programs may consider your financial circumstances.
+However, financial eligibility criteria can vary.

 Understanding Respite Care

-Respite care is equally important for the caregiver and the care recipient.
-The caregiver needs a break from their overwhelming responsibilities.
-The care recipient will receive the care they need from trained professionals.
+The caregiver often needs a break from their overwhelming responsibilities.
+The care recipient will then receive the care they need from trained professionals.

-Haisey Home Care offers respite care services.
 If you need help taking care of your loved one, feel free to reach out to us.
 We will help you get the relief you need with peace of mind.

 If you want to know more about our respite care services, contact us.
 You can also book a free, no-obligation consultation.